 - Chorangioma and localized chorangiomatosis are etiologically similar hyperplastic lesions arising in subtrophoblastic reticular connective tissue of stem villi

-- More prevalent in maternal preeclampsia, multiple gestation and prematurity
+- Associated with maternal preeclampsia, multiple gestation and prematurity

 - No definite association with maternal diabetes mellitus (unlike chorangiosis)